Grants for Organizations

 Forms submitted after the deadline will not be considered.

 The Maryland State Arts Council's BASIC ARTS OPERATING GRANTS and BASIC ARTS PROGRAM GRANTS have been restructured into a new CREATIVITY GRANT program.
-The CREATIVITY GRANT application will include answers to three questions, have a maximum request amount of $3,500, require minimal economic data reporting, and have no deadline (applications will be reviewed monthly starting July 1).
-If you are a past BASIC GRANTS recipient, there is no action to be taken until the announcement of the CREATIVITY GRANT program on April 1.
+The CREATIVITY GRANT application includes answers to three questions, has a maximum request amount of $3,500, requires minimal economic data reporting, and has no deadline (applications will be reviewed monthly starting July 1).

 If your organization has consistently been applying for and receiving GFO grant awards, with no recent lapses in application submissions, you are asked to submit one of the following two applications: